A report from the frontlines: From protests to policy, meet the people fueling OWA’s next era of protections for chickens worldwide.

 Different countries, common cause

 We heard from groups pushing boundaries in countries where organizing isn’t just difficult—it can be dangerous.
-In a panel discussion called ‘Aggression in Disguise’, we heard how activists are adapting corporate campaigning to their unique contexts - whether setting up ‘offices’ outside their targets’ offices, or holding loud and disruptive ‘circus parties’ outside big retailers that used caged eggs - the creativity and determination of OWA members is inspiring.
+In a panel discussion called “Aggression in Disguise,” we heard how activists are adapting corporate campaigning to their unique contexts.
+Some set up “offices” outside their targets’ buildings, while others held loud and disruptive “circus parties” outside retailers that use caged eggs.
+Our members’ determination and creativity are inspiring.

 The OWA team also presented our strategies for the alliance leading up to 2030, uniting attendees in a common mission.
-In-person training, recruiting new OWA groups, shifting big portions of the cage-free market around the world - the OWA’s future is ambitious, and alliance members left inspired and ready to take on the big challenges ahead, knowing that we are stronger together.
+In-person training, recruiting new groups, shifting large parts of the cage-free market around the world—the OWA’s future is ambitious.
+Alliance members left inspired and ready to take on the big challenges ahead, knowing that we are stronger together.

-Another moment that stuck with me was hearing how three OWA groups in Peru teamed up and built something bigger than any of them could’ve done alone.
-Recognizing their established expertise, they came together, understanding that joining forces would generate greater collective power than operating separately..
-Now, they’re running joint campaigns, hosting in-person events, and one Peruvian group is even extending its support to key campaign work in Ecuador..
-But what really hit me was how clearly they said it: the animals come first and supersede ego and competition— proof that impact starts with solidarity and a shared purpose.
+Another moment that stuck with me was hearing how three OWA groups in Peru teamed up to build something bigger than any of them could have done alone.
+Recognizing their strengths, they came together, knowing that joining forces would create more impact than working separately.
+Now, they’re running joint campaigns, hosting in-person events, and one Peruvian group is even extending its support to key campaign work in Ecuador.
+But what really hit me was how clearly they said it: the animals come first and supersede ego and competition—proof that impact starts with solidarity and a shared purpose.

 When global gains become regional wins